Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 AggregationsObject

-optional Available aggregation functions for all fields of a certain type.
-See an example on JSFiddle.
+optional Available aggregation functions for all fields of a certain type Live example.
 Only for "json" and "csv" data source types.

 To learn more about defining aggregations for fields of a certain type, refer to our guide.